saintskeeper/Kaiju-Dex/data/articles/article1.md

 ### GB£ (@HeyYoGB)

-I discovered GB's profile thanks to a longtime community member, QRS.
+The KaijuDex team discovered GB's profile thanks to a longtime community member, QRS.
 GB has an outstanding Substack that covers vital topics such as avoiding burnout and mastering the art of maintaining an engaging Twitter presence.
-I'm eager to implement his strategies in the coming weeks, and I'm sure they'll prove to be invaluable for enhancing my social media presence and overall well-being in the crypto world.
+The team is eager to implement his strategies in the coming weeks, and we are sure they'll prove to be invaluable for enhancing my social media presence and overall well-being in the crypto world.

 - [Twitter:](https://twitter.com/HeyYoGB) **HeyYoGB**
 - [Substack:](https://heyyogb.substack.com/) **HeyYoGB**

 # Dev Log

 ### The KaijuDex team wants to hear from you!

-Haruxe and I are on a mission to deliver weekly bite-sized value to the broader KaijuKingz community.
+The Kaiju Dex team is on a mission to deliver weekly bite-sized value to the broader KaijuKingz community.
 The team has compiled a survey featuring a concise list of requested features.
 If this piques your interest, we kindly ask you to spare a few minutes and complete our survey, which can be accessed here.
 Your input is invaluable to us, and we appreciate your contribution to enhancing the KaijuKingz experience for all.

 - [Form:](https://forms.gle/nBn1EmwBUkr95Qcp7) Feedback